marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/transpose.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: TRANSPOSE, array, transpose, matrix, transpose, transpose

 .. _transpose:

-.. index:: TRANSPOSE

-.. index:: array, transpose

-.. index:: matrix, transpose

-.. index:: transpose

 TRANSPOSE --- Transpose an array of rank two
 ********************************************